PrithikaAndreaAngelina/reimagined-simpleCalculator/README.md

 # reimagined-simpleCalculator
-This program will take input of numbers.
+This program is designed to perform arithmetic operations of numbers.

-The following operations can be executed
+The following operations can be executed:
 1.Add
 2.Subtract
 3.Multiply